pisv/gethandly.wiki-playground/Step-Three.md

 If you are interested, you can study yourself the complete implementation of the `FooDeltaProcessor` and the corresponding `FooModelNotificationTest`.

-Run the test again.
-Success!
+The test case will now pass.

-Great, now we need to have our view respond to Foo element changes for keeping its contents up-to-date with the model.
+Great, now we need to have our view respond to model change notifications for keeping the view contents up-to-date with the model.

-Let's make the `FooNavigator` implement `IElementChangeListener`, subscribe to notifications of element changes with the Foo model, and do a full refresh whenever there are any changes:
+Let's make the `FooNavigator` class implement the `IElementChangeListener`, subscribe to element change events with the Foo model, and do a full refresh whenever there are any changes:

 ```java